vitorguima/Running-a-Rails-application-using-Docker-for-newbies-/README.md

 ```

 ### Step 2
-Creating an entrypoint (it will contain some commands that your application will run by default, if you dont specify any other command)
+Creating an entrypoint (it will contain some commands that your application will run by default, if you dont specify any other command).
+Create the 'entrypoint.sh' inside your app's global directory.

 ```entrypoint
 #!/bin/bash